sanskrit/raw_etexts/mixed/ebhAratI-sampat/vedAngAni/jyotiSham/mahAvIrAchAryaH/gaNitasArasangrahaH.md

 50. The measure (of the length) of one's own shadow (at the time) is 4 times the measure of (one's own) foot.
 The height of a tree is 175 (in terms of such a foot-measure).
 What is the measure of the shadow of the tree then ?

-[51-52$\\frac{1}{2}$](# "This example is intended to illustrate the rule given in stanza 45 above.").
+51-52$\\frac{1}{2}$[^265].
 After going over (a distance of) 8 *yōjanas* (to the cast) of city, there is a hill of 10 *yōjanas* in height.
 In the city also there is a hill of 10 *yōjanas* in height.
 After going over (a distance of) 80 *yōjanas* (from the) eastern hill to the west, there is another hill.
 Lights on the top of this (last mentioned hill) are seen at nights by the inhabitants of the city.
 The shadow of the hill lying at the centre of the city touches the base of the easternhill.
 Give out quickly, O mathematician, what the height of this (western) hill is.

+[^265]: "This example is intended to illustrate the rule given in stanza 45 above."

 **Thus ends the eighth subject of treatment, known as Calculations relating to shadows, in Sārasaṅgraha, which is a work on arithmetic by Mahāvīrācārya.**